Search results for:

 Once again, an example will provide the best answer:

 '/blog' is the subdirectory

-A subdirectory is essentially a folder within your main domain name folder.
+A subdirectory is essentially a folder within your primary domain name folder.
 It is just another way to organize the navigation path to a specific web page or file within your site.

 What is the Difference Between a Subdomain & a Parked Domain?

-A subdomain is basically the domain for a completely new website, but you don’t need to register for the subdomain.
+A subdomain is a domain for a completely new website, but you don't need to register for the subdomain.

 Parked domains have to be registered, and they can't be disassociated from their respective primary domains.